littlespray/b1k-baselines/tutorials/openpi.md

 This will create `norm_stats.json` under `assets/pi0_b1k/behavior-1k/2025-challenge-demos`

-After this, run the following command to fintune OpenPi:
+After this, change line 137 of `data_loader.py` to be the task name you want (or None to include all tasks), then run the following command to fintune OpenPi:

 ```
 XLA_PYTHON_CLIENT_MEM_FRACTION=0.9 uv run scripts/train_val.py pi0_b1k \